 Remaining as an inpatient places further strain on hospital resources, reduces the number of hospital beds available for new admissions, and puts the patient at higher risk of hospital-acquired infections, loss of mobility, independence and re-admission.

-The Patient Discharge and Mental Health Step Down Beds (Care) Services Framework Agreement can facilitate transfer of patients from hospital beds to a more appropriate level of care, to free-up much needed hospital beds.
+The Patient Discharge and Mental Health Step Down Beds (Care) Services Framework Agreement can facilitate the transfer of patients from hospital beds to a more appropriate level of care, to free-up much needed hospital beds.
 By discharging patients meeting specific clinical criteria into an appropriate care setting, it reduces instances of re-admission to hospital and enables NHS hospitals and health and care providers to use services like virtual ward support, brokerage, and discharge to assess services – all of which can help them improve patient pathways from acute care to an appropriate care setting.

 Framework Agreement Information